Islam in South Africa: Activism

 Organisations such as PAGAD have received attention for their fight against gangsterism and drugs.
 PAGAD consisted of mainly Muslim people, but were joined by people from various religions.
 PAGAD, as the name suggests, was ostensibly formed to combat the rising trends of gangsterism and drug use.
 It became known more prominently, however, as proponents of urban terror.
 They were implicated in over 300 acts of violence, the majority of which involved explosives.
 PAGAD's operations largely ceased after the arrest and prosecution of its leaders in 2000.

 Islamic political parties

 When the first democratic elections took place in April 1994 two Muslim parties emerged, the Africa Muslim Party and the Islamic Party.
 The AMP contested the National Assembly as well as the provincial legislature and the IP contested only the Western Cape provincial legislature.
 Neither party was able to secure seats in either legislature.

 No Islamic party contested the 1999 elections.

 The 2004 elections were contested by the AMP and the Peace and Justice Congress, again without success.

 Al Jama-ah was formed in 2007, and won its first seat in 2019, becoming the first Islam-affiliated party to do so.

 Theology

-Most South African Muslims are members of the Sunni branch of Islam; there are also a large numbers of Shi'a and other smaller sects throughout South Africa.
+Most South African Muslims are members of the Sunni branch of Islam; there are also large numbers of Shi'a and other smaller sects throughout South Africa.